5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 Google will look on google maps for your search.

 ### books
-Google has an online librar
+Google has an online library store.
+If you want to find interesting books use this dork.

+book:java language

+### froogle:
+Used for froogle search